 What is developer relations, you ask?
-The simple definition: It’s the process of building and interacting with a developer community.
-But this definition belies the fascinating complexity of the red-haired stepchild that developer relations can be—which is why it may be its own department within a software company.
-But it more likely plays a role as part of the marketing team.
-Or it’s assigned to a tech evangelist, or it may be split across more than one cost center.
+Put simply, it’s the process of building and interacting with a developer community.
+But this simple definition belies the fascinating complexity of developer relations, also known as “DevRel.”
+Many people see DevRel as the proverbial red-headed stepchild within a software company, which is why it may be its own department.
+But developer relations is more likely to be part of the marketing team.
+Or, it may be assigned to a tech evangelist (more recently known as a developer advocate) or split across more than one cost center.

-While much is written about how DevRel is not marketing (which is true), the reality of DevRel is that the role is often under-resourced.
-Practitioner marketing can help developer relations.
+Many people have written about how developer relations is not marketing (which is true).
+But the reality of DevRel is that the role is often under-resourced.
+Fortunately, organizations can leverage practitioner marketing to help developer relations.

 You say developer, we say practitioner